Michaelgathara/Michaelgathara/README.md

 - All of my projects are available here on [Github](https://michaelgathara.com/github)
 - I also post projects under [Q2 Development](https://michaelgathara.com/q2-dev/) and some of my ML/LLM stuff at [PUFAI](https://michaelgathara.com/pufai)

-- You can find out more about me on my site: [michaelgathara.com/links](https://michaelgathara.com/links)

 - I currently work at [Apple](https://github.com/apple) under ASE APX Full-Stack Engineering building internal tools powering data ingestion for Apple services

 - I've worked at some incredible companies and on some cool stuff